-Computer science is one of the fastest growing fields in today’s economy, and many students wonder whether a bachelor’s degree or an associate’s degree is their best option.
-Understandably, they want to know how to best take advantage of this growth and planning their educational investment.
-The good news for students is that both of these degrees are a great way to take advantage of the high-tech job market, although one degree is leaps and bounds ahead of the other.
-Some students, however, will actually be able to get the best of both worlds by pursuing both an associate’s degree and a bachelor’s degree in a money-saving move that will certainly reduce their student loan balances and long-term debt.
+Computer science is one of the fastest-growing fields in today’s economy.
+Many students wonder whether a bachelor’s degree or an associate’s degree is their best option.
+Understandably, they want to know how to best take advantage of this growth while planning their educational investment.
+The good news for students is that both of these degrees are a great way to take advantage of the high-tech job market.
+Still, one computer science degree is leaps and bounds ahead of the other.
+Even so, some students can get the best of both worlds by pursuing both an associate’s degree and a bachelor’s degree.
+This is a money-saving move that will reduce their student loan balances and long-term debt.
 Ultimately, it will make their computer science degree worth even more.

 - Computer Science Degrees for International Students: Top 50